-Ivar Aasen Field (formerly Draupne Field), is located in the northern part of the North Sea, west of the Johan Sverdrup Field.
-The development of the field comprises of three discoveries, namely Ivar Aasen, West Cable and Hanz, with the first two fields to be developed under phase one and Hanz field as part of phase two.
-The oil fields are located about 175km away from Karmoy.
+Ivar Aasen Field (formerly Draupne Field) is located in the northern part of the North Sea, west of the Johan Sverdrup Field.
+The development of the field comprises three discoveries, namely Ivar Aasen, West Cable and Hanz.
+The first two fields are to be developed under phase one, and Hanz field will be part of phase two.
+The oil fields are located 175km away from Karmoy.

-Ivar Aasen is located in production licence PL001B, Hanz in PL028B and West Cable in PL242, all within Blocks 16/1 and 25/10 in the North Sea at a water depth of about 112m.
-The three fields are estimated to hold reserves of about 150 million barrels of oil equivalent (boe).
+Ivar Aasen is located in production licence PL001B, Hanz in PL028B and West Cable in PL242, all within Blocks 16/1 and 25/10 in the North Sea at water depths of 112m.
+The three fields are estimated to hold reserves of 150 million barrels of oil equivalent (boe).

-The development of the field is expected to cost NOK 24.7bn ($4.3bn).
+The development of the field is expected to cost Nkr24.7bn ($4.3bn).
 Det Norske is the operator of the field, while Statoil and Bayerngas Norge hold 50% and 15% shares respectively in the three licences.

-Production of oil from phase one is scheduled for 2016, while phase two will start delivering in 2019.
-Initial production from phase one is estimated at 16,000boe per day, which will increase to 23,000boe per day when both the phases come online.
+Production of oil from phase one began in December 2016, while phase two will start delivering in 2019.
+Initial production from phase one is estimated at 16,000boe a day, which will increase to 23,000boe a day when both phases come online.
 The expected lifetime of the field is 20 years from the time of its commissioning.

 Ivar Aasen discovery, geology and development

-Hanz was discovered in 1997 by Esso, West Cable was discovered in 1994 and Ivar Aasen was discovered by Det Norske in 2008.
-Ivar Aasen was discovered by the semi-submersible rig Song Delta.
+Hanz was discovered in 1997 by Esso, West Cable was discovered in 1994, and Ivar Aasen was discovered by Det Norske in 2008.
+Ivar Aasen was discovered by the Song Delta semi-submersible rig.

 Oil at Hanz is located in sands belonging to the middle Jurassic and Paleocene age, while oil at West Cable was found in Middle Jurassic sands.
 Hydrocarbons at Ivar Aasen are located in sandstone of the Middle Jurassic and Upper Triassic formation.